folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 # Introduction

-Concurrent systems run processes that communicate over channels. communication introduces a new class of bugs: deadlocks.
+Concurrent systems run processes that communicate over channels.
-The simplest example of deadlock is a receive on an empty channel:
+Communication introduces a new classes of bugs.
+One of these is the deadlock A simple example of deadlock is a receive on an empty channel:

 ```haskell
 main = do